Eaternity/eaternity-website/_posts/app/0000-01-01-professional.md

         <div>
           <h1>Eaternity Report</h1>
           <p>Your customer trust in your services.
 Show them you care about climate-friendly cuisine.
 In a monthly report we will inform you on the progress of your restaurants.</p>
-          <p>Carbon emissions are calculated dynamically and daily accurate, including statistics of imports of the foods, transportation distances, and seasonalities.</p>
+          <p>Carbon emissions are calculated dynamically and daily, including statistics of imports of the foods, transportation distances, and seasonalities.</p>
         </div>
       </div>
       <div class="col-xs-offset-1 col-xs-10 col-sm-offset-1 col-sm-5 col-md-offset-1 col-md-4 xs-push-top">